-White House wants current members of Puerto Rico oversight board to remain
+White House says will reappoint Puerto Rico oversight board

-SAN JUAN (Reuters) - The White House said on Monday it will ask the U.S. Senate to confirm the current members of Puerto Rico’s federally created financial oversight board after creditors of the bankrupt island successfully challenged their original appointments in court on constitutional grounds.
+SAN JUAN (Reuters) - The White House said on Monday it will ask the U.S. Senate to confirm the current members of Puerto Rico’s federally created financial oversight board after creditors of the bankrupt island successfully challenged the appointments on constitutional grounds.

+The move lifts a cloud over the board as it attempts to restructure Puerto Rico’s core government debt under a form of bankruptcy after winning court approval for deals involving the U.S. commonwealth’s sales tax-backed bonds and Government Development Bank debt.

 The First Circuit U.S. Court of Appeals ruled Feb.
 15 that the board had been unconstitutionally appointed because its seven members are principal U.S. officers and should have been selected by the president “with the advice and consent of the Senate.”